 If a period longer than two weeks is needed for either the ADA coordinator or the president of the College to complete an investigation and render a decision, the student will be notified of this in writing and given a specific time-frame for a decision to be made.

-A detailed copy of the complete ADA Grievance Procedure may be obtained in the Student Affairs Office at 1301 Main Street (610 861-1503) or on the College website.
+A detailed copy of the complete ADA Grievance Procedure may be obtained in the Academic Support Center or on the College website.

 Some individuals with disabilities utilize the services of trained animals to directly assist them in daily life.
 Service animals, often referred to as assistance animals, are permitted to accompany a person with a disability everywhere on campus.